sharkwouter/minigalaxy/README.md

 Special thanks goes out to all contributors:

+- makson96 for multiple code contributions
 - Odelpasso for multiple code contributions
+- SvdB-nonp for multiple code contributions
 - tim77 for packaging Minigalaxy for Fedora, Flathub and multiple code contributions
 - larslindq for multiple code contributions
 - BlindJerobine for translating to German and adding the support option
 - JoshuaFern for packaging Minigalaxy for NixOS and for contributing code
+- sgn for fixing a bug
 - s8321414 for translating to Taiwanese Mandarin
 - fuzunspm for translating to Turkish
 - thomansb22 for translating to French